erjosito/ansible-azure-lab/README.md

 Ansible allows to execute operations in machines that can be defined in a static inventory in the machine where Ansible runs.
 But what if you would like to run Ansible in all the machines in a resource group, but you don&#39;t know whether it is one or one hundred?
 This is where dynamic inventories come into place, they discover the machines that fulfill certain requirements (such as existing in Azure, or belonging to a certain resource group), and makes Ansible execute operations on them.

-**Step 1.** In this first step we will test that the dynamic inventory script is running, executing it with the parameter &#39;--list&#39;.
+**Step 1.** In this first step we will test that the dynamic inventory script is running, executing it with the parameter `--list`.
 This should show JSON text containing information about all the VMs in your subscription.

 <pre lang="...">
 <b>python ./ansible/contrib/inventory/azure_rm.py --list | jq</b>